Personal Social Health and Economic (PSHE) Education and

 - It is designed to encourage children to be able to live a healthy, responsible lives.

-- Being able to form healthy, equal and loving relationships throughout their life stages.
+- Being able to form healthy, equal and loving and consenting relationships throughout their life stages.

 - To know when and how to seek support for anything that is making them feel unsafe, worried or sad.